What’s going on with fintech venture capital investment? – TechCrunch

 What happened to fintech venture capital investment in Q4 and 2020?
 Some startup stages and regions did well, but amidst the good news, one of the hotter domestic segments of startup land is not set to have a good global year.
 Let’s get into the numbers.

-A final warning: although these results are missing a few weeks’ worth of inputs, we believe these numbers will prove more than directionally accurate when all results are tallied and released by the various organs of venture data tracking.
+A final warning: Although these results are missing a few weeks’ worth of inputs, we believe these numbers will prove more than directionally accurate when all results are tallied and released by the various organs of venture data tracking.

 North America and Europe shine, Asia falls

 Using numbers that include projections for the rest of 2020, it’s clear that the fintech venture capital world is not equally distributed.
-If you are reading this in the United States, for example, or the UK, you might be surprised to learn that CB Insights expects global fintech venture capital deal and dollar volume to fall in 2020.
+If you are reading this in the United States, for example, or the U.K., you might be surprised to learn that CB Insights expects global fintech venture capital deal and dollar volume to fall in 2020.
 Surely not, with all the neobank and trading-platform deals we saw?

 Yes, actually, because while fintech investment has risen in dollar terms in both North America and Europe, huge declines in Asia have overshadowed results in the other two regions.
 Here’s the clip of the preview chart: